 16. Hold Up featuring Twista & A-F-R-O

 This is another one of the songs that really stood out from the tracklist.
 I’m always interested in seeing whatever A-F-R-O’s gonna do, even if the majority of the time it’s just him rapping super fast with little to no lyrical substance.
 Considering the fact that he’s appearing alongside Twista on this track, I pretty much predicted that that’s exactly what this would be.
 The production is incredible, and A-F-R-O slaughtered that first verse.
 As always, his flow is on steroids, but it was actually cool lyrically too.
 However, there are certain points where he’s rapping so fast that his words are virtually unintelligible.
 Twista had the better performance in my opinion, but it’s not like he completely blew A-F-R-O away.
 They both slaughtered the song.
 Honestly, this is one of my favorite songs on the whole album.
-I love the production, and both of the features MCs did a fantastic job.
+I love the production, and both of the featured MCs did a fantastic job.
 This shit is dope af.